 Taganga is best known for being Colombia’s diving hotspot.
 Easily accessible from the bustling city of Santa Marta, dive courses here are cheap and the proximity to world-class sites like Tayrona National Park makes this very appealing for backpackers hoping to get dive qualified on a budget.

 There are a few beaches in the area but Playa Grande is usually touted as the most beautiful.
 Not just popular with tourists, Playa Grande is also a favourite of the locals, especially at the weekends when people come flooding in from Santa Marta.
 Visit during the week for less intense crowds.

 Where to stay near Taganga:

-There are only two ways to reach the island and they both involve going through San Andres, the largest and busiest island in the San Andres Archipelago.
-You can fly into San Andres from almost any Colombian airport and most flights take between 1 and 2 hours.
-Once you have arrived at San Andres, you can either catch another flight to Providencia, or get a ferry.
+Providencia is a lesser-known island in the San Andrés Archipelago which sits off the coast of Nicaragua, some 750km from mainland Colombia!
+There are only two ways to reach the island and they both involve going through San Andres Island, the largest and busiest island in the archipelago.
+You can fly here from almost any Colombian airport and most flights take between one and two hours.
+From San Andres, you can either catch another flight or get a ferry to Providencia.

-Once you arrive at Providencia you will be greeted by an island only 7 km long and 4 km wide.
-This tiny spit of sand is home to around 5000 inhabitants and has strict limits on the amount of tourists that are allowed to visit each day.
-These limits keeps the island from being overrun and means that the lazy Caribbean charm will remain for decades to come.
+Once you arrive in Providencia, you will be greeted by an island only 7 km long and 4 km wide!
+This tiny spit of sand is home to around 5000 inhabitants and has strict limits on the number of tourists that are allowed to visit.
+This maintains the lazy Caribbean charm!

-As far as the individual beaches on the island, they really are all amazing.
-Soft white sand between your toes, gorgeous palm trees providing shade and some of the clearest water imaginable lapping up against the beach guarantee a spot of quiet tranquility.
-We recommended hiring a scooter for a few days so you can visit each of the beaches multiple times before settling on your favourite.
+As far as the individual beaches on the island go, they are all amazing.
+Imagine soft white sand between your toes, gorgeous palm trees swaying in the wind and some of the clearest water imaginable lapping up the shore.
+We recommended hiring a scooter for a few days so you can visit each of the beaches multiple times – after all, how else will you settle on your favourite?!

 Where to stay near Playas de Providencia: